Dental treatments

 Dental emergencies

-Dental treatments primarily involve dental emergencies.
-These can have many causes, such as playing with stones, teeth striking while fighting with another animal, or other types of accidents.
+Dental treatments primarily address dental emergencies.
+These can have many causes, such as playing with stones, hitting your teeth while fighting with another animal, or having another type of accident.
 Have you broken a tooth?
-In our practice, dental emergencies involving tooth fractures , which often expose the dental nerve, are our top priority.
-Since this can have unpleasant consequences for your pet, you must act as quickly as possible, especially with young animals under two years old.
-We also treat dental emergencies involving fractures of the jawbone ( jaw fractures) or the complete dislocation of a tooth from its socket (tooth luxation).
+In our practice, dental emergencies, such as those involving so-called [missing information - likely "bone fractures" or "bone fractures"], are our top priority.
+Tooth fractures, in which the dental nerve is often exposed.
+Since this has unpleasant consequences for your pet, you must act as quickly as possible, especially with young animals under two years old.
+On the other hand, there are dental emergencies in which the jawbone breaks, so-called jaw fractures or the entire tooth breaks out of its bone anchorage (tooth luxation).

 Image: https://www.freeimages.com/photographer/bretz-40555